Arockiyalipson/Arockiyalipson/README.md

 - **Battery Management Systems & Motor Controllers**: Designing and implementing systems that manage power and control in various applications.
 - **IoT Prototyping**: Turning concepts into working prototypes, particularly with ESP32 and other microcontrollers.

-## 🌱 Currently Exploring

-- Advanced motor controller designs
-- Enhancements in Battery Management Systems
-- New innovations and solutions in the embedded space

 ## 🔧 Tools & Technologies

 ### PCB Design